Antimony trioxide: Uses

 The annual consumption of antimony(III) oxide in the United States and Europe is approximately 10,000 and 25,000 tonnes, respectively.
 The main application is as flame retardant synergist in combination with halogenated materials.
-The combination of the halides and the antimony is key to the flame-retardant action for polymers, helping to form less flammable chars.
+The combination of halogens and antimony is key to the flame-retardant action of polymers, helping to form less flammable chars.
 Such flame retardants are found in electrical apparatuses, textiles, leather, and coatings.